existeundelta/simple-server-python/README.md

 This project simply serves up `"Hello World!"` on port `:80` of your resin device.

+And the temperature from the Sensor Hat in the `/temp` route.

 To get this project up and running, you will need to signup for a resin account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin, you will need to clone this repo locally:
 ```
 $ git@github.com:vperezb/simple-server-python.git